Philip Eyre Gell

+Gell was married relatively late, when aged 50, to the poet Dorothy Milnes (daughter and co-heir of William Milnes of Aldercar Park), in 1774, with her parents' consent as she was 16.

+Dorothy Gell had her portrait painted by Joseph Wright of Derby and was part of ‘Wright’s set.’
+Another of Wright’s sitters, Edward Becher Leacroft, dedicated a collection of poetry to Wright’s group, including Dorothy Gell.

 Philip Gell was educated at Pembroke College, Cambridge, to which he was admitted in 1741.
 He went on the Grand Tour to Italy in 1744 and remained there until 1747, visiting Padua, Venice, Naples and Rome.
 In Venice he is recorded as having attended a dinner given by Lord Holderness for the Society of Dilettanti, on 12 February 1745.
 After his return he became a member of the Society of Dilettanti in 1748.